The General Data Protection Regulation (GDPR) started 25th May 2018.

 However, if you are a controller, you are not relieved of your obligations where a processor is involved – the GDPR places further obligations on you to ensure your contracts with processors comply with the GDPR.

-How totality services can help?
+GDPR Compliance: how totality services can help

 totality services can ensure your business is GDPR compliant for ‘Information security’ requirements.
 Our solutions include:

 - IT Security risk assessment of all systems and software